 The Folger Shakespeare Library’s O.B.
-Hardison Poetry series and the U.S. Botanic Garden will partner to create two poetry workshops entitled Bloom that explore the natural world through poetry.
+Hardison Poetry series and the U.S. Botanic Garden will partner to create two online poetry workshops entitled Bloom that explore the natural world through poetry.

-On Wednesday, June 9, 2021, poet Sherwin Bitsui joins U.S. Botanic Garden Horticulturist Adam Pyle for a poetry workshop that will explore the natural world with prompts from the U.S. Botanic Garden.
+On Wednesday, June 9, 2021, poet Sherwin Bitsui joins U.S. Botanic Garden Horticulturist Adam Pyle for an online poetry workshop that will explore the natural world with prompts from the U.S. Botanic Garden.
 The workshop will focus on one of the many galleries inside the U.S. Botanic Garden: The Tropics, The Garden Primeval, the cacti of World Deserts, Medicinal Plants, and Orchids.

 Bitsui and Pyle will probe the powerful link between the natural and poetic worlds.
 Following the discussion, workshop participants will hear the poet read his work as they begin to contemplate their own writing.
 Participants will take inspiration from a natural object within the Botanic Garden or from their own surroundings.
 Participants will have the opportunity to write their own poems as part of the workshop.